 In 2010, he released a bootleg album called The Witmark Demos, followed by a new boxed set entitled Bob Dylan: The Original Mono Recordings.
 In addition, he exhibited 40 of his original paintings for a solo show at the National Gallery of Denmark.
-In 2011, he released yet another live album, Bob Dylan in Concert - Brandeis University 1963, and in September 2012, released his newest studio album, Tempest.
+In 2011, he released yet another live album, Bob Dylan in Concert - Brandeis University 1963, and in September 2012, he delivered his newest studio album, Tempest.
 Shadows in the Night, a cover album of American standards, followed in 2015.
-A year later, Dylan released Fallen Angels, his thirty-seventh studio album which features more classic songs from the Great American Songbook.
-In 2017, he continued to celebrate the classics with his three-disc studio album Triplicate, which features 30 American standards including “Stormy Weather," “As Time Goes By” and “The Best Is Yet To Come.”
+A year later, Dylan released Fallen Angels, his 37th studio album, which features more classic songs from the Great American Songbook.
+In 2017, he continued to celebrate the classics with his three-disc studio album Triplicate, which features 30 American standards, including “Stormy Weather," “As Time Goes By” and “The Best Is Yet To Come.”

 In addition to winning Grammy, Academy and Golden Globe awards, Dylan received the Presidential Medal of Freedom from President Barack Obama in 2012.
 On October 13, 2016, the legendary singer-songwriter also received the Nobel Prize in Literature, the first time the honor was bestowed on a musician.
 He became the first American to receive the honor since novelist Toni Morrison in 1993, and was lauded by the Swedish Academy "for having created new poetic expressions within the great American song tradition."